kgao826/MSLicensesReporter/README.md

 # MSLicensesReporter
 A repeating report produced for an Azure environment to find current licensing deployment.
 Includes searches for disabled users with licenses.
+The report can be sent to an email address.

 ## Overview
 Function